django/django/docs/asgi.rst

 ``receive`` on these channels does not guarantee that you will get the messages in order or that you will get anything if the channel is non-empty.

-*Single-reader channel* names contain an question mark (``?``) character in order to indicate to the channel layer that it must make these channels appear globally consistent.
+*Single-reader channel* names contain a question mark (``?``) character in order to indicate to the channel layer that it must make these channels appear globally consistent.
 The ``?`` is always preceded by the main channel name (e.g. ``http.response.body``) and followed by a